 How We Started

-Although established in 2010, our story actually starts in 2003.
-Project Dignity founder Seng Choon met Tony (in picture), a polio survivor who had a dream to become a chef.
+Although established in 2010, our story actually started in 2005.
+Project Dignity founder Seng Choon met Tony (in picture), a polio survivor who dreamt of becoming a chef.
 Tony, however, thought it was impossible with just one functional hand.
 No employers were willing to hire him too.

-It was then when Seng Choon also met General Manager Hiok Keat, an accountant by training who was running a themed cafe at Armenian Street.
+It was then when Seng Choon met Hiok Keat (Project Dignity's former General Manager), an accountant by training who was then running his own themed cafe at Armenian Street.